 Henoch-Schönlein, disease or purpura

-The most common vasculitis in childhooh affecting mostly boys between the age of 4 and 8 years.
-Its annual incidence varies between 8 and 20/100.000.
-Due to the formation of immune IGA complexes deposits in the vessels and the renal mesangium.
+It is caused by the formation of immune IGA complexes deposits in the small vessels and the renal mesangium.
 The cause is unknown but it is probably an immune response to an environmental antigen (respiratory infection, food, medicine).

 It is manifested by:

-- purpuric rash ("like a geography map ") often urticarial and edematous at the level of the legs, buttocks and arms, without thrombopenia
+- purpuric rash ("like a geography map ") often urticarial and edematous, generally symmetrical at the level of the legs, buttocks and arms, without thrombopenia

 - transient arthritis mostly affecting the lower limbs